dhutch08/ai-innovators-public-safety/README.md

 • Tools: GitHub, Google Slides
 • Meeting Plan: To be set once we make contact.
 Until then, work in being completed individually.

+# Product Choice:
+We will create an AI-driven safety assistant that analyzes camera footage to identify hazards and accessibility issues.
+By detecting risks early and sending alerts to staff, our tool improves safety, reduces liability, and offers smoother facility operations.

 # Stragegy:
 The project will use a computer object detection model to identify hazards from camera footage.
 This method was chosen because it is lightweight, fast, and commonly used for identifying objects.